ibericode/boxzilla-wp/readme.txt

 == Frequently Asked Questions ==

+= What does this plugin do? =

+Have a look at the [Scroll Triggered Boxes demo site](http://demo.scrolltriggeredboxes.com/).

 = How to display a form in the box? =

 The plugin is battle-tested with the plugins below but will work with any plugin that uses shortcodes.